 - Students are introduced to typical professional expectations that employers say are very important.

-Suggestion: If you so choose, you can create badges or a certificate that a student can add to their resume as an indication of professional preparation.
+Suggestion: You may create badges or a certificate that a student can add to their resume as an indication of professional preparation.

-Departments could create a certificate that a student would receive after he or she has completed all the modules that were selected within the Series.
+Departments could create a certificate that a student would receive after completing all the modules that were selected within the series.

 What are the Costs?

-The Career Readiness Series is free and fully accessible by supervisors and students.
+This series is free and fully accessible by supervisors and students.
 It was created by career professionals who saw a need for a well-designed program that introduces core professional concepts, but does not require intensive training.
-The only cost is the time it takes for students to complete the modules and regularly-scheduled meetings with their boss.
+The only cost is the time it takes for students to complete the modules and regularly-scheduled meetings with their supervisor.